 At the moment, tickets for the Big Apple Coaster are a very reasonable $15.

-Once the coaster becomes a virtual reality roller coaster, the price could be bumped up to $25 or more.
-Multiply that $10 increase over the approximately 1.4 million customers each year, and New York-New York and its parent company, MGM Resorts, are in for a windfall.
+Once the coaster becomes a virtual reality roller coaster, the price could be bumped up to $20 or more.
+Multiply that $10 increase over the approximately (self-reported) 1.4 million customers each year, and New York-New York and its parent company, MGM Resorts, are in for a windfall.

 Here’s a look at a promotional video for VR Coasters, although, from what we hear, there’s no video that can really show the exhilaration guests experience on a VR-equipped ride.